9brada6/tabs-with-posts/development.md

 - Make Simple Article BLock with meta places.
 - Delete Meta Settings to display, but not Post Thumbnail.
 - Do not display meta wrapper if the meta inside is not displayed(in simple article).

+- Add in manual tests in article blocks/tabs to check if elements differ from hover/focus
+- Add in manual test: When writing CSS for hover selectors, the hover selector should be tagged anchor tag hover/focus if possible(and use + or ~ for next), if not select the block and use hover and :focus-within.
+Try to not use :focus-within where possible to increase browser compatibility.
+- Add in manual tests, for the title CSS, use color/background color target the title inside anchor, when hover/focus is used, target the title inside the anchor(css property should be on h3, and not on the anchor, in css and in components).

 - ### ✅ Todo Documentation